alexanderknysh/montecarlo/README.md

 [**monte_carlo.c**](https://github.com/alexanderknysh/hpc-final-project/blob/master/monte_carlo.c)

-As it has been already mentioned, this code calculates global minimum with corresponding coordinates.
+As it has been already mentioned, the code calculates global minimum with corresponding coordinates.
 Here is a set of libraries/headers included, declarations of MPI's `rank`, `size` and declaration of `tbeg` time variable that will be used to find execution time:
 ```c
 #include <stdio.h>
 #include <stdlib.h>